egonzalezt/EFCORE5-Learning/InteractingWithRelatedData/InsertingRelatedData.md

 }
 ```

-using this strategy makes the code more short and easier because we are just adding a new quote without getting the samurai just its ID.
+using this strategy makes the code shorter and easier because we are just adding a new quote without getting the samurai just its ID.

 ![image](https://user-images.githubusercontent.com/53051438/197864575-62cf9407-e640-4a24-b8ee-9261ebe73a26.png)